-* Note: To bake spaghetti squash, preheat the oven to 400F.
+This creamy, cheesy casserole was declared DOUBLE YUM by the potami, and they're right.
+They devoured the entire thing and asked for more - next time I'll make a double batch!* Note: To bake spaghetti squash, preheat the oven to 400F.
 Cut the squash in half, pole-to-pole.
 Scoop out the seeds with a large spoon and discard.
 Place the squash halves cut side down in a large baking dish.
 Prick the skin with a fork ten times on each side.
 Bake for 1 hour.
 Use a fork to pull the flesh of the squash into "spaghetti," then measure it to use in the recipe.
 You can also serve it plain with a little butter, salt and pepper or with marinara sauce.

 Use 1 cup Savory Cashew “Cheese” (recipe below) in place of the cream, salt, pepper, cayenne, nutmeg, cheddar and parmesan.
 Instead of the directions above, melt 2 tablespoons coconut oil in a medium saucepan over medium heat.
 Stir in the cashew cheese and stir until incorporated.
 Stir in the spaghetti squash.
 Pour the mixture into a buttered 8×11-inch baking dish.
 Arrange the sliced tomatoes over the squash.
 Drizzle the olive oil over the casserole.
 Bake for 50 minutes, or until the tomatoes are roasted and the edges are just turning golden brown.
 Cool for 10 minutes and serve.